 Non-trade amounts due from subsidiaries are unsecured, interest-free and repayable on demand.

-Non-current amounts relate mainly to security deposits paid for leased premises.
+The Group's non-current amounts relate mainly to security deposits paid for leased premises.
 The security deposits are interest-free and are refundable at lease expiry or earlier termination of the lease.